 Among his bestselling books are biographies of Bill Clinton, Barack Obama, Roberto Clemente, and Vince Lombardi.
 When Pride Still Mattered: A Life of Vince Lombardi was hailed by Sports Illustrated as “maybe the best sports biography ever published.”

-A Good American Family, Maraniss’s twelfth book, will be released in May.
+A Good American Family, Maraniss’s twelfth book, was released in May.
 He and his wife Linda, a retired environmentalist, live in Washington, DC, and Madison, Wisconsin, their hometown.

 A Good American Family: The Red Scare and My Father (2019)